adi518/detect-ie/README.md

 # Detect-Ie
 Detection of Internet Explorer 7-11 and Edge (>= 12), based on either Feature or User-Agent.
+See [demo](https://adi518.github.io/detect-ie/).
 ## Install
 ```
 npm install --save detect-msie